HedgeCore-Protocol/hedgecore-docs/content/docs/protocol/yield-generation.md

 ## Summary

-HedgeCore's yield generation through Venus Protocol provides:
+StoneYield's yield generation through Venus Protocol provides:
 - **Sustainable returns**: Real yield from lending, not inflation
 - **Transparency**: All rates verifiable on-chain
 - **Security**: Battle-tested protocol integration
 - **Fairness**: 93% of yields go to participants
 - **Simplicity**: Automatic accrual, no complex strategies

-This approach ensures that your deposited USDC generates real, sustainable yields while maintaining the security and simplicity that HedgeCore prioritizes.
+This approach ensures that your deposited USDC generates real, sustainable yields while maintaining the security and simplicity that StoneYield prioritizes.